 Members of the 39th Congress repeatedly referred to the president as an officer as well.
 The president was a "high officer of the Government," Cong.
 Globe, 39th Cong., 1st Sess.
 132 (1866) (Rep. Spalding), and the "chief executive officer of the United States," id. at 1318 (Rep. Holmes) (quoting a proclamation from the President); id. at 915 (Sen. Saulsbury referring to the president as "the chief executive officer of the country"); id. at 2914 (1866) (Sen. Doolittle referring to "the President as the chief executive officer of the Government"); Cong.
 Globe, 39th Cong., 2d Sess.
-1505 (1867) (Sen. Dixon remarking that "I know that not a single officer of the General Government from the President down can receive his salary without an appropriation from Congress"); id. at 1158 (Rep. Eldridge describing acts

-"of any President or other officer of the Government"); id. at 1800 (Sen. Wade noting that "[t]he President is a mere executive officer").
+1505 (1867) (Sen. Dixon remarking that "I know that not a single officer of the General Government from the President down can receive his salary without an appropriation from Congress"); id. at 1158 (Rep. Eldridge describing acts "of any President or other officer of the Government"); id. at 1800 (Sen. Wade noting that "[t]he President is a mere executive officer"); see generally Mark Graber, The President Is an Officer of the United States, Balkinization, https://balkin.blogspot.com/2023/11/researching-whether-persons-responsible.html (Nov.
+18, 2023) ("The persons responsible for drafting Section Three regularly described the president as 'an officer of the United States.'").

 And, significantly, lawmakers understood that Section 3 would apply to vice presidents even though they, like presidents, are not explicitly mentioned in the text of the provision.
 In the debate over the Fourteenth Amendment's ratification, lawmakers raised the Burr conspiracy-Vice President Aaron Burr's armed expedition to gain personal political power in the Union's newly acquired western territories-as an example of the type of treason that should lead to future disqualification from office.
 See Cong.
 Globe, 39th Cong., 1st Sess.
-2535 (1866) (Rep. Eckley arguing that "[t]hose who engaged in the rebellion and strove to overthrow the Government . . . are not fit . . . to administer its affairs. . . .
-Even Burr . . . lived and died in obscurity").
-So far as amicus is aware, no one objected to the relevance of this example.
+2535 (1866) (Rep. Eckley arguing that "[t]hose who engaged in the rebellion and strove to overthrow the Government . . . are not fit . . . to administer its affairs Even Burr . . . lived and died in obscurity").

-Lawmakers similarly referred to the president as an officer of the government or an officer of the United States in the decades before the Fourteenth Amendment's ratification.
+Lawmakers similarly referred to the president as an officer of the government or an officer of the United States in the decades before the

+Amendment's ratification.
 See, e.g., Cong.
 Globe, 36th Cong., 1st Sess.
 997 (1860) (resolution of Rep. Covode referring to an investigation of "whether the President of the United States, or any other officer of the Government, has . . . sought to influence the action of Congress"); Cong.
 Globe, 33rd Cong., 2d Sess.
 566 (1855) (Sen. Cass referring to "any officer of the United States, excepting the President"); Cong.
-Globe, 35th

-Cong., 1st Sess.
+Globe, 35th Cong., 1st Sess.
 1713 (1858) (Sen. Trumbull noting that "[t]he President of the United States is the officer that exercises this authority"); Cong.
-Globe, 38th Cong., 2d.
-Sess.
+Globe, 38th Cong., 2d Sess.
 648 (1865) (Rep. Wilson explaining that "neither the Secretary of War, nor the President, nor any other officer of the Government, shall appropriate money to uses which are prohibited by law" (emphasis added)).